samlowe106/PaperScraper/README.md

 5. Fill out the app's info, choosing script as the app type

-6. Configure your Python environment variables, adding the Client ID as "CLIENT_ID" and Client Secret as "CLIENT_SECRET"
+6. Configure your Python environment variables, adding the client ID as "CLIENT_ID" and client secret as "CLIENT_SECRET"

 ## Usage